Philippine eagle-owl: Early life

 After hatching, Philippine eagle-owl chicks need to be intensely cared for by their parents.
 These new chicks are unable to thermoregulate by themselves, so they need the body heat from their mother or father to keep them warm.
 These chicks are also unable to feed themselves due to their lack of ability to fly.
 The father bird will go out to catch the food while the mother will tear it up into smaller pieces for the chick to eat.

-Threats

-The Philippine eagle-owl has faced threats from several factors within its habitat.
-Some of those factors include deforestation for agricultural use, commercial logging, and natural causes that destroy the bird's habitat such as catanduanes and typhoons.
-Another factor that was contributing to the near extinction of these birds was illegal hunting and lack of enforcing the laws.
-In the Philippines, some law enforcement agencies have poor management and internal corruption.
-This corruption contributes to the long surviving issue of poaching and illegal trading of animals.
-Interbreeding has also threatened the eagle-owl since it produces offspring that are infertile and unable to produce.
+Conservation status

+This species has been assessed as a vulnerable species by the International Union for Conservation of Nature.
+Its population is estimated at 2,500 to 10,000 mature adults and is declining.
+Its main threats are habitat loss from illegal logging, land conversion, mining.
+This species is also persecuted as owls are supposedly bad luck.
+It has also been recorded being traded in illegal wildlife trade groups.

+Most recent records of this bird are in Luzon, there's only 1 unexpected record in Bohol in 1994 and Mindanao records are extremely sparse.

+This species has been recorded in the protected areas Northern Sierra Madre Natural Park, La Mesa Ecopark and Bataan National Park, however most sightings are recorded outside protected areas.

+It is recommended that further fieldwork be conducted to better understand its distribution and status; improve the protection in existing protected areas and better develop the captive breeding population.